Divers Supply Logo

 Scuba Cylinders (Tanks)

-A diver on scuba needs a supply of compressed air in order to breath underwater.
-Scuba cylinders (tanks) come in several capacities ranging from 6 to 130 cubic feet (cubic feet represent the gas capacity of the tank and 80 cubic tanks are the most popular size).
+A diver on scuba needs a supply of compressed air in order to breathe underwater.
+Scuba cylinders (tanks) come in several capacities ranging from 6 to 130 cubic feet (cubic feet represent the gas capacity of the tank, and 80 cubic tanks are the most popular size).

 Read our Scuba Tank Buying Guide